-- a) The findings of all the specialist studies conducted and their recommended mitigation measures. - b) The need for the proposed project is in response to electricity challenges in the area, and to increase its capacity to meet the growing demand. - c) The description of the environment that may be affected by the activity and the manner in which the physical, biological, social, economic and cultural aspects of the environment may be affected. - d) The BAR dated December 2019 identified all legislation and guidelines that have been considered in the preparation of the BAR. - e) The methodology used in assessing the potential impacts identified in the BAR dated December 2019 and the specialist studies have been adequately indicated. - f) A sufficient public participation process was undertaken and the applicant has satisfied the minimum requirements as prescribed in the EIA Regulations, 2014 for public involvement.
+- a) The findings of all the specialist studies conducted and their recommended mitigation measures. - b) The need for the proposed project is in response to electricity challenges in the area, and to increase its capacity to meet the growing demand in the Diepsloot/ Midrand area. - c) The description of the environment that may be affected by the activity and the manner in which the physical, biological, social, economic and cultural aspects of the environment may be affected. - e) The BAR dated May 2018 identified all legislation and guidelines that have been considered in the preparation of the BAR. - f) The methodology used in assessing the potential impacts identified in the BAR dated May 2018 and the specialist studies have been adequately indicated. - g) A sufficient public participation process was undertaken and the applicant has satisfied the minimum requirements as prescribed in the EIA Regulations, 2014 for public involvement.